-Example: Your spouse is injured in a fender bender while traveling in your motorhome.
-Medical payments will pay your spouse's hospital bills, even if the accident was your fault.
+Example: Assume your spouse gets injured in a car accident while traveling in your motorhome.
+Even if the accident was your responsibility, medical payments would cover your spouse's hospital fees.

 Additional Coverages include roadside assistance, total loss replacement, vacation liability, full-timers liability & many more.